Today our good friend Iris from NextSpace asked us about our corporate culture mantra. Shane and I delighted in recounting it:

 Petey-boy, the best way you can help me is to quietly stand by until I’m ready for your assistance.

 Aha!
 An epiphany!
 Helpfulness is about YOU, not me.
-Some people learn this lesson well while others thoroughly miss it entirely.
+Some people learn this lesson well while others miss it entirely.
 Helpful is an art of living.
 Consideration is a way of being.

 Honestly though, without getting too mushy or anything, the truth is our whole team is helpful.
 I’m deeply grateful to be surrounded by such supportive people.
 It’s one of the great pleasures of being in business for myself but not by myself.